AgacheM/Analyzing-Toronto-Montreal-and-Ottawa-Airbnb-Datasets/README.md

 **Notes**:

-Some notebooks generate HTML reports (via ydata-profiling and sweetviz) Google Colab features such as file download are utilized
+Some notebooks generate HTML reports (via ydata-profiling and sweetviz).

+Google Colab features such as file download are utilized.

 ## 2.Usage
 i.
 Open the notebooks in Google Colab or Jupyter Notebook